 The Remuneration Committee for the Chief Executive and Executive Directors is chaired by the Vice Chairman of the Trust.
-Other members include one Non Executive Director and the Chief Executive.
-Membership of the Committee and attendance at the meetings is identified on pages 144 to 145 of the Annual Report.
+Other members include two Non Executive Directors and the Chief Executive.
+Membership of the Committee and attendance at the meetings is identified on page 148 of the annual report.
 The Chief Executive is not part of the deliberation in relation to his performance or remuneration but joins the committee after this has taken place.
 The Director of Human Resources attends in an advisory capacity.

-In determining the remuneration levels a range of benchmarking evidence is used including
+In determining the remuneration levels a range of benchmarking evidence is used including:

-- NHS-wide governance ie Pay and Contractual Arrangements for NHS Chief Executives and Directors. - Local comparisons from other Trusts (where information is shared). - Posts advertised. - Salary survey for NHS Chief Executives and Executive Directors.
+- NHS-wide governance ie Pay and Contractual Arrangements for NHS Chief Executives and Directors; - local comparisons from other Trusts (where information is shared); - posts advertised; and - salary survey for NHS Chief Executives and Executive Directors.